PI-2024-2025-NAP/Documentation/app-docs/docs/product-concept/non-functional-requirements.md

 - **Description Generation Model**: Must generate a description within **4 seconds** (on the first attempt).
 - The user should be able to submit the incident within **5 seconds** after taking the picture.
 - The system should handle **X concurrent users** without degradation.
-- Response times should not exceed **Y milliseconds** under peak load.
 - The application should support **autoscaling** to maintain responsiveness.

 ## 2. Scalability Requirements